musacoolio/ClientHandler-Single-Header-C-CPP-Library-For-Internet-API/README.md

 ### But I work only on Linux/MacOS/Windows!
 I can't switch around for a TCP client header!

-This header is cross-platform, as it uses WinSock2 (for Windows users) or POSIX (for MacOS/Linux users).
+This header is cross-platform, as it uses WinSock2 (for Windows users) and POSIX (for MacOS/Linux users).

 ### I want a header that could change for my purposes stupidly easy!